CarlosNZ/fig-tree-evaluator/README.md

 This is different to the memoization provided by [Alias Nodes](#alias-nodes):
 - Alias nodes are still evaluated once for every evaluation -- they're more for re-use *within* a complex expression.
 - Cached nodes will persist *between* different evaluations as long as the input values are the same as a previously evaluated node.

+Caching is enabled by default for most of the above operators, but this can be overridden by setting `useCache: false` in [options](#available-options), either globally or per expression.
+If you're querying a database or API that is likely to have a different result for the same request (i.e. data has changed), then you probably want to turn the cache off.

 ## More examples